unicodeveloper/laravel-yearly/README.md

 ```

-For those that love Facades immensely, I have provide the cake for you :smile: like so:
+For those that love Facades immensely, I have provided the cake for you :smile: like so:

 ``` php